codicelieve/codice.lieve.info/README.md

 Deployment
 ----------

-Run:
+The `release` branch is automatically [deployed by Travis CI](https://travis-ci.org/codice-lieve/codice.lieve.info).

+In order to build the website manually you can run:

 ```
 npm run build
 ```

-Built stuff will be in `./dist`.
+Built artifacts will be in the `./dist` directory.